elyograg/cacheviewhandler/README.md

 * perl 5.x
 * wget
 * git, a recent version is strongly recommended.
 * A JDK, version 8, preferably the latest 8.x version you can get.
+You'll need to be sure that the JDK part (Java Delopment Kit) is installed, not just a JRE.

 ## Building: